 In Pescara del Tronto, rescue crews were still looking for three people believed crushed in a hard-to-reach area.

 "The dogs from our dog rescue unit make us think there could be something," said Danilo Dionisi, a spokesman for the firefighters.

 Emergency services set up tent cities around the quake-devastated towns to accommodate the homeless, housing about 1,200 people overnight.
 In Amatrice, 50 elderly people and children spent the night inside a local sports facility.

 "It's not easy for them," said civil protection volunteer Tiziano De Carolis, who was helping to care for the homeless in Amatrice.
 "They have lost everything: the work of an entire life, like those who have a business, a shop, a pharmacy, a grocery store."

-D'Emilio reported from Amatrice, Italy, and Winfield reported from Rome.
-Associated Press writer Vanessa Gera in Rome contributed to this report.
+Frances D'Emilio reported from Amatrice, Italy, Nicole Winfield reported from Rome.